SalesforceFoundation/NPSP-Advisory-Board/README.md

 #### 2.1

-The primary purpose of the NPSP Advisory Board is to advise Salesforce.org and Nonprofit Starter Pack project core committers on matters related to supporting the long-term governance, structure, and roadmap of the Nonprofit Starter Pack.
+The primary purpose of the NPSP Advisory Board is to advise Salesforce.org and Nonprofit Success Pack project core committers on matters related to supporting the long-term governance, structure, and roadmap of the Nonprofit Success Pack.
 The following main areas are included in this charter:

 * Provide a forum for individuals, users, and invested partners to discuss the issues under the scope listed below.
 * Provide guidance and input to Salesforce.org, and where possible, present a consistent and consolidated opinion from the broader NPSP community.